 The mountains surrounding San Cristobal de las Casas contain some great trails to explore on two wheels.
 Without your own transport and local knowledge of the trail networks, you’ll need to book a tour in order to access some of the better single track in the Chiapas countryside.

 It’s about 8 kilometers from the center of town, mostly on paved roadways, which turns onto a dirt road for the final few kilometers.
-It’s well signposted and easy to navigate.
+It’s well-signposted and easy to navigate.

 It’s a nice ride, particularly on the way back, which is almost entirely downhill!
-Yet if you’re looking for more of a true mountain biking trail, you’re better off joining a tour.
+Check it out in the video below.

 12) Horseback Riding around San Cristobal de las Casas